 - Tongue Cleaners – these are specialized devices designed specifically to remove the buildup of bacteria, fungi, and food debris from the tongue surface.

 - Toothbrushes – there are many types of toothbrushes are available.
-Our dentists recommend using an electric toothbrush, as the vibrating or rotary motion of the device helps to dislodge plaque and food particles.
+Our dentist recommend using an electric toothbrush, as the vibrating or rotary motion of the device helps to dislodge plaque and food particles.
 If using a manual toothbrush, use a brush with soft bristles.
 You should brush after each meal, or at least twice a day.

 For more information about oral hygiene aids, please contact our practice.